-100 Signal Road is a 14,000 square foot retail complex that is located in the Thickwood Heights area of Fort McMurray.
-The property is located across the street from a new format Safeway and is currently 100% occupied.
-100 Signal Road has approximately 40 parking stalls for tenant and customer use.
+100 Signal Road is a single storey retail building originally constructed in 1988, with approximately 40 surface parking stalls.
+The building is located in the Thickwood Heights area of Fort McMurray, across the street from a new format Safeway.
+100 Signal Road has a leasable area of 14,000 sf and is currently 100% occupied by two tenants.